lakshya324/User-Authentication/README.md

     EMAIL=<your_email>
     PASSWORD=<your_email_password>
     ```
-    Refer to the `.env` file in the repository for all required variables.
+    Refer to the `.env.example` file in the repository for all required variables.

 4. Build the project:
     ```bash